tanya-akumu/morse-code-LED-flasher/README.md

 ## Development Process

 While you are working through the task, you will be expected to follow our development process.
 This means following Gitflow and Barr Group Standards.
 All development should  be preformed on a new feature branch based off the *develop* branch.
-Commits should be made regularly and frequently with the emphasis being on smaller commits.
+Commits should be made regularly and frequently with the emphasis being on smaller scope commits, these are called [atomic commits](https://www.freshconsulting.com/atomic-commits/).
 Make sure to push frequently as well, to ensure no loss of work.

 ### General Code Principles to live by:
 * **One function with one function** - functions should do what the name suggests and nothing more